 Last but not least, it’s a good idea to check out the dealership before you head there to test drive a car that you like the look of.
 It’s a wise idea to go to branded, reputable dealerships, but if you’ve found a car you love at a local, independent business, then it’s worth checking them out online first to see what other customers have said.
 Look for reviews that mention aftercare and warranties, and steer clear of any that have lots of reviews that mention selling cars with problems that were not made clear at the time of sale.

 When it comes to buying your first car, it can be tempting to go straight to your local car dealership and simply pick one you like, but don’t get caught in a sales trap.
+Here is a useful source so you don’t get caught in a sales trap – defencesolicitorslondon.co.uk.
 Knowing what you want, how much insurance will cost and your credit eligibility beforehand will help you be certain of the right choice.